 Grilling the perfect steak starts long before you head outside.
 There are so many steak options at the grocery store, and not all of them will result in that charred crust and tender texture you’re after.
 If you’re going to grill a steak, you want to know it’s the right cut.

 Here at America’s Test Kitchen, we’ve been developing grilled steak recipes for more than two decades.
-Here's a list of our favorite steaks to grill, including alternate names and price level so you have all the information you need when you hit the meat counter.
+Here's a list of our favorite steaks to grill—from least expensive to most expensive—including alternate names and price level so you have all the information you need when you hit the meat counter.

 Sign up for the Notes from the Test Kitchen newsletter